 We welcome grant applications from any 501(c)3 organization that is doing work to make our community a better place.
-Our staff will be very glad to work with you.
+Our Foundation Team will be very glad to work with you.
 For more information, please contact Kim Abney at 454-7298.

 The Community Foundation of Howard County no longer requires organizations that have filled out a grant application in the past five years to attend a community grants meeting.
 First-time applicants must contact the Foundation to discuss grant proposals prior to submission.

 The mission of the Community Foundation of Howard County, Inc. is to improve the quality of life in our community through the accumulation and stewardship of enduring charitable gifts.